on7lds/NextionDriver/README.md

 How to change this program to your needs ?
 ==========================================

+The program has a lot of funtions included, but those who want to add even more could do so.
 There are 2 files you could change :

 Data to the Nextion Display